Avoiuli: Letters

 The letters of Avoiuli script.
 In the official Latin orthography, the 'NG' and 'NGG' shown here are written N̄ and Ḡ. The Avoiuli digraphs 'BW', 'VW' and 'MW' parallel the Latin convention.
 There are letters to transliterate the rest of the basic Latin script, as well as additional vowels for other languages of Vanuatu.

-Digits
+Numerals

-The digits of Avoiuli script.
-There are also digits for higher numbers.
+The numerals of Avoiuli script.
+There are also numerals for higher numbers.